GoudanHan/APLAS2022/README.md

 <h4 id="online"> Run the notebook on Kaggle </h4>
 <ol>
   <li>First, make sure that you have a Kaggle account.
 (Free and convenient to create one.)</li>
-  <li>Then, go to <a href="https://www.kaggle.com/code/tianyuhan2/inference-7fa4ae/edit"> Inference notebook </a> and on the right side bar, click on the accelerator and choose GPU as your accelerator.
-Every account has ~30 hours of GPU quota so running on Kaggle is completely free.</li>
+  <li>Then, go to <a href="https://www.kaggle.com/code/tianyuhan2/inference-7fa4ae/edit"> Inference notebook </a> and click on Copy & Edit.
+Once you are in the notebook, on the right side bar, click on the Settings menu.
+If your account is yet to be phone verified, it should look like this picture.
+Click on the <b>Get Phone Verified</b> and verify your account using your phone number.</li>
+  <li>If your account is already phone verified, the Settings menu should look like this picture.
+Then, under Accelerator, click on GPU.
+Also, make sure that the Internet switch is on.</li>
   <li>Run the notebook, enter the inputs as prompted, and get the results!</li>
 </ol>